rangle/angular-training-slides/slides/README.md

 $ npm install phantomjs -g
 ```

-Then, in the slides directory, run the `pdf` command:
+Then, in the slides directory, start the server and run the `pdf` command:

 ```
+$ npm start
 $ npm run pdf
 ```